 We aim to serve all donors as quickly as possible.
 Sometimes we may still be busy and you may have to wait, as several donors may have the same check-in time as you.

 Is it mandatory to book an appointment for blood donation?

 If you have not booked an appointment and there is room, we will be happy to accept your donation even without an appointment.
-The nurse will make the decision based on factors such as ensuring safe social distancing in the donation room.
-However, we primarily arrange blood donations by appointment.

 Does booking an appointment require registration?